pydawan82/Compiler-VSOP-LLVM/README.md

 ## -p: Parsing
 + ✅ Outputs parse tree on the standard output
 + ✅ Outputs lexical and syntax errors on the standard error
++ ❌ Cannot tell if a given file contains only a program and nothing else.
+If the file is parasited, the compiler will ignore some part of the file.

 ## -c: Semantic checking
 + ✅ Outputs the anotated AST on the standard output